Staff & Trustees

 Amy hails from Australia’s Blue Mountains, but has spent the last decade in East London.
-She has a BA Communications (Theatre/Media) and forged a diverse career in the Arts with a special interest in theatre for young people and community theatre.
+She has a BA Communications (Theatre/Media) and forged a diverse career in the Arts with a special interest in community theatre.
 Ordained with OneSpirit in 2016, she is also a certified Meditation & Mindfulness teacher and has certificates in Psychology of Trauma, Cross-Cultural Psychology and Positive Psychology.
 She is a fellow at St Ethelburga’s Centre for Peace & Reconciliation, having completed their Sacred Activists Leadership programme in 2017.
 Amy spent the last 7 years creating change as a ‘corporate-hippy’ from inside global companies, managing campaigns and employee engagement.
 Also a singer/songwriter, her album ‘Watchmaker’s Daughter’ explores the themes of hope, time and love.
 A proud member of the LGBT community, her latest musical project campaigned for marriage equality in Australia.
 Amy serves on the holding team for OneLight Gathering, OneSpirit’s monthly, public interfaith ceremonies in London.

 Raised by a Spiritualist mother, Lindsay has always been a seeker.
 She left school at 14, wanting to make sense of the world not through academic learning but through her own experience.
 She was drawn to occupations that brought her into contact with a wide diversity of people — as cabin crew for Gulf Air, on Birmingham’s bid team for the Olympic Games, and for a series of business and social entrepreneurs.
 She became OneSpirit’s administrator in 2007, a year after being ordained as a minister.
-Now in the wider role of central office manager, she still oversees the enrolment process for new students.
+Now in the wider role of central manager, she still oversees the enrolment process for new students.
 This is work that sets her heart on fire: “being able to open the door for other seekers, supporting them to find the deepest truth about themselves, and the full majesty of what human beings can be.”
 Marriage in 2016 to another OneSpirit minister, Bob, is also for her “a very sacred and loving pathway for discovering the deepest truths about Life”.

 Danielle left her native Texas in 1983 with a view to travelling around Europe for a year or so.
 She never went back - and is now settled in the UK with dual nationality.
 She is fluent in French, speaks a little Spanish and Italian.
 She comes from a business background in sales, theatre design and architectural administration, and along the way also picked up bookkeeping skills.
 She trained as a labyrinth facilitator in 2002, which then led her into training as a OneSpirit interfaith minister.
 Ordained in 2006, Danielle took on the role of Finance Officer with OneSpirit a year later.
 She trained as a teacher in The Spiritual Laws of Prosperity with Rev Maggy Whitehouse in 2013, and now incorporates that work as a way to support students with their fees and money/scarcity issues.
 Her hobbies are crafts, knitting, swimming, walking on the beach, watching movies and dancing the Dances of Universal Peace.